 Compared to the rest of the San Diego market, the Village submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Finance and insurance are the dominant industries in this region.
+Finance and insurance are the dominant industries in this market.
 Commute by public transit is the most popular way to get to work amongst Village residents.
-Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.